Ecumenical expands memory care services to serve more local seniors

 In addition to the secured neighborhood, Ecumenical offers a number of accommodations for individuals experiencing the early effects of memory loss in an unrestricted Personal Care setting.
 Services help residents live as actively and independently as possible, for as long as possible.

 “Being able to serve more people experiencing cognitive challenges is desperately needed,” notes O’Neal.
 “Our referral sources contact us frequently to see if we can accommodate a person needing secure services and, unfortunately, we are usually full.
-We look forward to having additional space and resources to serve more local seniors.”
+We are grateful to have this additional space and resources to serve more local seniors.”

 Living with Memory Loss